 It is critical to ensure that it has the five aspects of an effective lesson plan.
 These five components are required for an effective learning experience.

-Below are five elements of a lesson plan are:
+Below are five elements of a lesson plan:

 1. Linking Prior Knowledge

 This is when the instructor connects the past knowledge of the students.
-Its purpose is to assist students recall what they have already learned in order for them to feel comfortable studying something new.
+Its purpose is to assist students in recalling what they have already learned in order for them to feel comfortable studying something new.

 2. Engaging and Educating